Tango Clients Examples

 Please note that the Low CBF is currently deploying 4 subarrays.
 If a Low CBF subarray is not deployed, the corresponding Low CSP.LMC subarray state is FAULT and can’t be used for operations.

 Also note that all commands on subarray follow the ObsState state model defined in ADR-8.
 CSP/LMC doesn’t allow commands from obstate other than those specified in this model.

 From now on, all the examples refers to these proxy objects.
 For Subarray commands, the proxy to subarray 1 will be used.

 Low CSP.LMC state after deployed

-In the current deployment (see low-csp-umbrella to get the charts versions) Low CBF deploys only one subarray and the state and modes of the Low.CSP Controller and Subarrays after the deployment are:
+In the current deployment (see low-csp-umbrella to get the charts versions) the state and modes of the Low.CSP subsystems are the following.
+(NOTE: only one subarray is displayed but the behavior is espected for all 4 of them) and Subarrays after the deployment are:

 Power-on (off/standby) the Low.CSP

 CBF Devices start in ON state and so CSP.
 Anyway the command ON can be still meaningful for turning on other subsystems.
 If only cbf is present, this section can be dropped